Preparing Your Images

 You will be prompted with a box where you can choose whether to take a photo or video with your device’s camera or upload it from your phone’s library.
 Select either option and proceed as normal.

 Finally, you can press “Share” and post the full-size image!
-The maximum resolution of Instagram pictures is 2048 x 2048 pixels so anything larger than this may not be uploaded properly.
-Once posted, everyone who views your picture will enjoy its full-size version so they can take in all of its details!
+The maximum resolution of Instagram pictures is 2048 x 2048 pixels, so anything larger than this may not be uploaded properly.
+Once posted, everyone who views your picture will enjoy its full-size version so they can take in all its details!